1981 French presidential election: Electoral system

 If Giscard's internal political handicaps had effectively "crippled" him in the initial race, the external factors that decided the 1981 election were a deadly blow.
 Neatly summarized in an article by Hugh Dauncey: "It was Giscard's double misfortune that his presidency should be blighted both by unprecedented economic difficulties, and by a political system which was stubbornly unreceptive to the ouverture and centralist compromise that he required for his reforms to fully succeed".
 The electoral and party system (political system) in France had, indeed, undergone many critical changes during the previous years.
 In particular the introduction of the two-round, majority vote requirement played a large role in the election of 1981.
 The new electoral system divided the various right and left factions within themselves during the first round, but led to right and left polarization during the second round.
 That forced the right and the left to strategize for both the first and second parts of the election.

 In the first round, candidates must present themselves as the better candidate while being careful not to remove all credibility of his/her fellow right or left candidates, as their opponents may have to run again in the next round against the opposing right or left candidate.
 (It is much the same in US primary elections.)

 In the second round, however, total unity must be achieved.
 That leads to the movement of both groups toward the center, with coalitions between center groups and extremists within the right and left.

+Jean-Marie Le Pen of the National Front and Alain Krivine of the Revolutionary Communist League, both of whom had been candidates in 1974, declared their intentions to run again.
+However, presidential candidates have to secure support from a specific number of elected officials, from a specific number of departments, in order to be eligible to run for election; in 1976, the number of required elected officials had been increased fivefold, and the number of departments threefold.
+This increased requirement left Le Pen and Krivine unable to participate.